-Utilities, access, drainage, and other necessary site improvements: The applicant proposes a 50' x 50' fenced gravel compound around the tower site.
-Access would be via the existing driveway servicing the residence at 9108 Ridge Drive, as well as a planned new gravel extension of approximately 210' to the tower site.
+Utilities, access, drainage, and other necessary site improvements: The applicant proposes a 40' x 40' fenced gravel compound around the tower site.
+Access would be via the existing driveway servicing the residence at 9108 Ridge Drive, as well as a planned new gravel extension of approximately 740' to the tower site.
 No structural development, signage, or onsite waste disposal is proposed.
+Three down guy wires will extend 156' from the tower to three guy anchor locations to support the guyed tower.